Ariel Goldberg, wearing a black button down shirt at New York Public Library

 Ariel Goldberg photographed as the 2024 Diamonstein-Spielvogel Fellow for the New York Public Library

 Ariel Goldberg is a writer, curator, and educator devoted to trans and queer lineages and lesser-known histories of photography.
 Goldberg’s books include The Estrangement Principle (Nightboat Books, 2016) and The Photographer (Roof Books, 2015).
 Their exhibition on photography’s relationship to spaces for learning, Images on which to build, 1970s-1990s was on view at the Contemporary Arts Center in Cincinnati as part of the 2022 FotoFocus Biennial, The Leslie-Lohman Museum of Art in NYC, and the Chicago Cultural Center from 2022-2024.
-Goldberg was a recipient of the 2020 Andy Warhol Foundation Arts Writers Book Grant and a 2024 Diamonstein-Spielvogel Fellow at the New York Public Library, to support their book-in-progress on trans and queer image cultures of the late 20th century.
+Images… reached 79,000 visitors.
+Goldberg’s book-in-progress Seeking Captions has been awarded a 2026 New York State Council of the Arts grant with fiscal sponsorship from Magnum Foundation, a 2024 Diamonstein-Spielvogel Fellowship at New York Public Library; and a 2020 Andy Warhol Foundation’s Arts Writers Award.

 Reach out for inquiries here: